$143,514Average Value$82Average Price per Sq Ft7Homes For Sale

 Outdoor facilities for recreation and wellness education

-Across the street from the neighborhood lies Easterwood Park, which features athletic fields, a basketball court and a playground.
+The neighborhood is close to Easterwood Park, which features athletic fields, a basketball court and a playground.
 The park’s recreation center hosts education sessions about healthy eating and fitness, as well as general mentorship programs.
 Volunteers often provide free breakfast here and run camps for children.
 Lafayette and Payson Park is another small gathering space with a playground and basketball courts.
 Locals can take a step back in time at the historic St. Peter’s Cemetery, with 15,000 graves that date back to the mid-1850s.
 The Jonah House sits on the cemetery’s edge and serves as an organization known for its dedication to promoting peace and spearheading the community garden.
 Bridgeview-Greenlawn also rests between two of West Baltimore’s largest parks.
 Gwynns Falls/Leakin Park features the Carrie Murray Nature Center and miles of trails, and visitors of Druid Hill Park can check out the Maryland Zoo, play on the disc golf course or fish on the lakes.

 Skate around Easterwood park in Bridgeview-Greenlawn.